M-Alzanati/sample-coding/README.md

-# Cleverbit Coding Task Task Template
+# Example Coding Task Task Template

-This template should be used for coding tasks of Cleverbit.
+This template should be used for coding tasks of Example.

 Three projects are included in this solution:
-- Cleverbit.CodingTask.Host: A .NET Core 3.1 Web Application
+- Example.CodingTask.Host: A .NET Core 6 Web Application
-- Cleverbit.CodingTask.Data: A .NET Core 3.1 class library which includes the first implementation of DB Context and User table.
+- Example.CodingTask.Data: A .NET Core 6class library which includes the first implementation of DB Context and User table.
-- Cleverbit.CodingTask.Utilities: A .NET Core 3.1 class library which includes the Hash Service.
+- Example.CodingTask.Utilities: A .NET Core 6 class library which includes the Hash Service.

 Database initialization has been implemented and configured in startup.